-1. Introduction
+1 Introduction

+Designing Artificial Intelligence (AI) for industry 4.0 requires revolutionary thinking, if it is to give back human agency and ability to navigate ethical and socioeconomic issues in the future of work (Huxley, 1957) (Bostrom, 2014).
 Al is bringing major changes in the nature of work as a result of rapid advances in machine learning and cognitive technologies.
 It brings strengths that create efficiencies and help solve problems at scale, enhancing cognitive and physical capabilities of humans in the future of work (McKinsey Global Institute, 2017).

-Though the benefits are clear, there are a multitude of socioeconomic implications and ethical issues in Al design (Huxley, 1957) (Bostrom, 2014) which are rapidly developing the complexity and characteristics of a "wicked problem" (Emmerson and Young, 2017).
+Though the benefits are clear, there are a multitude of socioeconomic implications and ethical issues in AI design which are rapidly developing the complexity and characteristics of a "wicked problem" (Emmerson & Young, 2017).

-These range, from concerns over job losses (Deloitte Review, 2017), the well-being of gig economy workers and dehumanisation of the augmented worker (Bhatnagar et al., 2018) to ethical issues rising from Al autonomy (Stewart, 2018) and dystopian futures from singularity (Medeiros, 2017).
-Dystopian narratives about Al are compelling and the calls to regulate and create policies that safe guard societal values are justified.
+These range, from concerns over job losses (Deloitte Review, 2017), the well-being of gig economy workers and dehumanisation of the augmented worker (Bhatnagar et al., 2018) to ethical issues rising from AI autonomy (Stewart, 2018) and dystopian futures from singularity (Medeiros, 2017).
+Dystopian narratives about AI are compelling and the calls to regulate and create policies that safe guard societal values are justified.
 This happened throughout human history, as our technologies evolved and changed how we work.
 During the first industrial revolution, for example, regulation for child labour was put forward through 1833's Factory Act.